 - Tuck the wings back, placing them behind the breast.

-- Rub the turkey all over with the salt.4 tablespoon Salt
+- Rub the turkey all over with the salt.4 tbsp Salt

 - Place it on a wire rack on a baking sheet to brine in the fridge for up to 3 days.